MLB Report Card Grades for All 30 Teams Entering August

 As ever, these are progress reports and not final marks.
 Hot streaks and cold spells can and will change the calculus.

 Also: We're grading on a curve.
-Wins and losses matter, but it's much worse for an presumed contender to be under .500 than it is for a rebuilding franchise.
+Wins and losses matter, but it's much worse for a presumed contender to be under .500 than it is for a rebuilding franchise.

 American League West